ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 ### CQS Rules

 **Queries:**
-- âœ“ Return a value
+- Ã¢Å“â€œ Return a value
-- âœ“ Build new objects in local variables
+- Ã¢Å“â€œ Build new objects in local variables
-- âœ“ Never modify parameters
+- Ã¢Å“â€œ Never modify parameters
-- âœ“ Never modify attributes (except once-per-object pattern)
+- Ã¢Å“â€œ Never modify attributes (except once-per-object pattern)
-- âœ“ Can call other queries
+- Ã¢Å“â€œ Can call other queries
-- âœ— Must NOT call commands
+- Ã¢Å“â€” Must NOT call commands

 **Commands:**
-- âœ“ Modify parameters or attributes
+- Ã¢Å“â€œ Modify parameters or attributes
-- âœ“ Return nothing (procedure, not function)
+- Ã¢Å“â€œ Return nothing (procedure, not function)
-- âœ“ Can call other commands
+- Ã¢Å“â€œ Can call other commands
-- âœ“ Can call queries to get values
+- Ã¢Å“â€œ Can call queries to get values
-- âœ— Must NOT return values
+- Ã¢Å“â€” Must NOT return values

 **Mixed Features (Rare, Justified):**
 - Builder pattern methods that modify AND return self for chaining